iterize/tenta/README.md

-- Screenshot/Logo at the top
+TODO: screenshot/logo at the top

-## Pitch

-Wireless sensor networks provide the necessary data for effective measures to reduce emissions and combat climate change.
-However, these networks are prone to failure and failures often go undetected since it’s prohibitively time-consuming to physically check on the sensors.
+Tenta allows you to manage sensors remotely and in real-time.

+With Tenta, you can:

-- collect and store data from sensors
+- Collect and store measurements and logs from sensors
+- Configure and update sensors remotely
-- provide a dashboard to supervise sensors in real-time
+- Supervise sensors in real-time in an intuitive dashboard
-- remote configuration / software updates
-- wide range of sensor networks: LoRaWAN, MQTT, static, mobile, ... (modularity)

-Tenta is **lightweight** and **composable**.
-We only do sensor management, no processing and no (fancy) visualization.
-There are already great tools that do that (e.g. Grafana, polars).
-This allows us to focus on the basics and get those perfect: Collecting measurements and a real-time dashboard to manage and configure sensors.
+Tenta is lightweight and composable.
+It is designed to be used as a building block in your IoT stack, together with other awesome tools like [Grafana](https://grafana.com/), [DuckDB](https://duckdb.org/), or [polars](https://www.pola.rs/).

+Tenta ships with a concise and language-independent MQTT interface and a client library for Python.
+Sensors that communicate over LoRaWAN or HTTP can connect to Tenta via translation gateways.

+## Documentation

+- To get up and running with Tenta, try our [Getting Started guide](https://tenta.pages.dev/).
+- The full documentation is available at [tenta.pages.dev](https://tenta.pages.dev/).
+- Our [REST API documentation](https://bump.sh/empicano/doc/tenta) provides a reference for the HTTP interface.

+## Research

+We are open for collaborations!
+Tenta evolved out of the [ACROPOLIS](https://mediatum.ub.tum.de/node?id=1690527) project at [TUM](https://www.tum.de/en/).
+If you are interested in using Tenta in your research, don't hesitate [to reach out](mailto:felix@felixboehm.dev).
+We are happy to help you get started and provide support.

-## Roadmap
+## License

-1. Real-time charts of the incoming data on the dashboard
-1. Compress data in the database to use less storage
-1. Indicator if sensors are currently connected to the MQTT broker
-1. Tagging system to record metadata (e.g. nearby construction work, changes to the hardware, ...)
-1. Demo instance to make Tenta easy to try out
+Tenta is licensed under the [MIT License](LICENSE).

 ## Versioning

-This project adheres to [Semantic Versioning](https://semver.org).
+Tenta's MQTT, HTTP and database interfaces adhere to Semantic Versioning.
 Please expect breaking changes until we reach version 1.0.0.
-Note that only the MQTT and database interfaces are subject to semantic versioning.
-Although changes will be tracked in release notes, Tenta's REST API is considered internal and may change at any time.
+Changes will be tracked in release notes.